 Narrowing down the list of the world’s most famous swimmers is a tough job, but there are a few stand-out swimmers who have undoubtedly made a huge impact on the industry.
 We’ve gathered a stellar list of athletes who’ve made innovations, grown the sport, blazed a path, and brought important changes to swimming over the years.

-- Bob Bowman.
 The man behind the legend, Bowman coached Michael Phelps to his 22 Olympic medals.
 His impact on high-level swimmers is truly immeasurable.
 He has been named the greatest swimming coach of all time and created his own brand.

 Check out our other posts for more stories of the world’s most influential and accomplished swimmers.